Lesson video

 As the train pulls into London, she gets a strong sense of having arrived in a country that she's loved from afar.

 How might this make her feel?
-Perhaps keep your eyes peeled for some adjectives and how she describes Waterloo.
+Perhaps keep your eyes peeled for some adjectives, and how she describes Waterloo.

 Great skimming and scanning.

-Did you find any adjectives that Floella uses to describe Waterloo Station that might give us an understanding of her impression of it?
-Andy says, "Floella describes Waterloo as palatial.
+Did you find any adjectives that Floella uses to describe Waterloo station, that might give us an understanding of her impression of it?
+Andeep says, "Floella describes Waterloo station as 'palatial'."
+That means like a palace.

-By describing it like a palace, I think she holds it in high regard.
+"By describing it like a palace, I think she holds it in high regard.

-She's perhaps shocked at taking in so many new experiences."
+She is perhaps shocked at taking in so many new experiences."
 If you hold something in high regard, you respect it and perhaps look up to it.

 Here's our first check for understanding.

 Referring to page 72 and 73, which of the following stations do Floella and her family travel through?
-Is it A, London Paddington, B, Turnham Green, C, London, Waterloo, or D Kings Cross?
-There might be more than one here.
+Is it "A", London Paddington?
+"B", Turnam Green?
+"C", London Waterloo?
+Or "D", Kings Cross?
+There might be more than one here, refer to the pages and pause the video whilst you answer the question.

 Well spotted.

-It was Turnham Green and London Waterloo.
+It was Turnam Green and London Waterloo.

 The other two stations are located in London, but they aren't mentioned by Floella in the text.